 UDA has shown great success on image data \cite{tzeng2014deep, ganin2015unsupervised, saito2017asymmetric} and text data \cite{jiang2007instance, dai2007co}.
-Recently, Unsupervised Graph Domain Adaptation (UGDA) is proposed as a new application of UDA on graph data.
-It utilizes different important properties of graphs, especially the structural information indicating the correlation between nodes.
-Generally speaking, most existing UGDA methods \cite{yang2020domain, shen2020network, zhang2019dane, wu2020unsupervised} utilize a joint learning framework: (1) A feature encoder is trained to align the feature distributions between the source domain and the target domain for mitigating the domain gap.
-(2) A classifier is trained on the encoded features with the cross entropy loss, supervised by source labels.
-Then the model can achieve satisfying results on the target graph with its strong discriminative ability on the aligned feature distribution.
+Recently, Unsupervised Graph Domain Adaptation (UGDA) has been proposed as a new application of UDA on graph data.
+It utilizes important properties of graphs, especially the structural information indicating the correlation between nodes.
+Generally speaking, most existing UGDA methods \cite{yang2020domain, shen2020network, zhang2019dane, wu2020unsupervised} utilize a joint learning framework: (1) A feature encoder is trained to align the feature distributions between the source domain and target domain to mitigate the domain gap.
+(2) A classifier is trained on encoded features with cross-entropy loss, supervised by source labels.
+The model can achieve satisfying performance with strong discriminative ability on the aligned feature distribution.

-However, a crucial requirement for these joint learning methods is the access permission to the source data, which might be problematic for both accessibility and privacy issues \cite{voigt2017eu}.
+However, a crucial requirement for these joint learning methods is access permission to the source data, which might be problematic for both accessibility and privacy issues \cite{voigt2017eu}.
 In the real-world scenario, access to the source domain is not always available (e.g., domain adaptation between two different platforms).
 The usage of sensitive attributes on graphs may lead to potential data leakage and other severe privacy issues.
 Therefore, we propose a new scenario, \textbf{Source Free Unsupervised Graph Domain Adaptation} (SFUGDA), in which only the unlabeled target data and the GNN model trained from source data are available for adaptation.